 An Online Short Course for Aspiring Family Herbalists

-This introductory short course is included in the 2019 Membership Bundle and it features a Certificate of Completion when you pass the Final online quiz.
+This introductory short course is included in the 2019 Student Starter Bundle and it features a Certificate of Completion when you pass the Final online quiz.

 Upon completion of the Basic Herbal Medicine Making Course you’ll be able to: